ExtraOrdinaryLab/aura/README.md

-# AURA: Atypical Understanding & Recognition for Accessibility
+# AURA

-AURA is a project dedicated to advancing speech recognition for individuals with atypical speech patterns.
+AURA (Atypical Understanding & Recognition for Accessibility) is a project dedicated to advancing speech recognition for individuals with atypical speech patterns.
 Leveraging the Speech Accessibility Project (SAP) dataset, we fine-tune state-of-the-art models to improve recognition accuracy and accessibility.
 Our approach is evaluated on both the SAP and TORGO datasets, demonstrating its robustness across diverse atypical speech scenarios.

 ## Setup